 By Kevin Harrington: Field Director Whitetails Unlimited.

 Mark invited me to hunt with his family two years ago.
-I had not had an opportunity to deer hunt in Nebraska because I was traveling a great deal, and I did not have any friends with property.
+I had not had an opportunity to deer hunt in Nebraska because I was traveling a great deal, and had no friends with property.
 My family’s deer hunt was an event held each year in Minnesota, so finding a place to hunt was not a high priority.
 Mark’s property is, without a doubt, the envy of every deer hunter who knows that it exists.
 He owns about ninety acres and is the caretaker for about sixty adjoining acres.
 The deer come from everywhere when the crops are cut.
 His timber is the only real cover for several miles.

-It was only a minute or two, but seemed an eternity when I heard the deer coming from behind me.
+It was only a minute or two, but seemed an eternity when I heard the two deer coming from behind me.
 All season I had numerous animals take this same path, and the waiting was pure torture.
-All at once, as if shot out of a cannon, six does sprinted by me with their tails signaling a warning.
+All at once six does sprinted by me with their tails signaling a warning.
 I saw nothing that would have spooked them, so I assumed that an angry buck had sent them on their way.
 I settled back, hoping that my trophy was still on the path.

-I knew that I was going to have to take a step to the side and maybe shoot straight down.
-In one fluid movement I brought the bow over the side of the stand, expecting to see nothing but antlers.
+I knew that I would have to take a step to the side and maybe shoot straight down.
+I brought the bow over the side of the stand, expecting to see nothing but antlers.

-Nearly 10 minutes went by before the boy’s father showed up.
+Ten minutes went by and the boy’s father showed up too.
 I told his dad about the emotions that I had about him as a father.
 This man is the epitome of what makes land owners upset.
 His excuse for being there is worth repeating.
 “His father-in-law, who has been dead for two years, had permission from the owner to hunt there.”
 It was at this point that I immediately felt sorry for the child.
 If you were to visualize the slob hunter, this guy was your photo.
 This guy’s ego was now in question in front of his son, so he became incredulous and did not want to leave.
-The more that we discussed his lack of intelligence, the more I realized just what type of hunter his son would inevitability become.
+The more that we discussed his lack of intelligence, the more I realized just what type of hunter his son could inevitability become.

 He had told the young boy to blow on the grunt call and walk around in the woods and try to scare the deer over to him.
 He was carrying a cooler with sandwiches and beer.
 He did not care in the least about the danger in which he had placed himself or even his son.
 I don’t know if the young boy’s gun was even loaded.